 Many have expressed different views.
 As I said earlier though, I fully suspect there was or at least would have been individuals running automated programs on the exchange like or similar to this previously.
 After all, if you look at the example above.
 All back bets entering the market between 1.6 and 1.76 would effectively be giving away free money to someone running such a program.
 Now that person is Betfair.

 Bearing in mind how often that would happen, and how much money could be made, it’d be silly for them not to.
-Longer term followers and pre-race traders will have seen ‘the bomber’ as he’s affectionately refereed to (a massive mug punter that takes huge chunks out of the price on the exchange).
-This kind of behaviour routinely triggers cross matching, giving away a lot of value in the process.
+Longer-term followers and pre-race traders will have seen ‘the bomber’ as he’s affectionately referred to (a massive mug punter that takes huge chunks out of the price on the exchange).
+This kind of behaviour routinely triggers cross-matching, giving away a lot of value in the process.